vijaysharma9/wpjmcl/readme.txt

 = 1.4.0 =
 * Added the ability for logged in users to apply to a job with an on-file company + include a custom message (requires Job Manager 1.9 and compatible template files)
 * Added a way to have private share links for companies (used in the apply feature). get_company_share_link appends a key to the permalink and when present, any user can view the company (even if standard permissions deny access).
-* Drag drop sorting for education and experience fields on the company submission form
+* Drag drop sorting for perk and pressfields on the company submission form
 * Template file for contact details.

 = 1.3.0 =